VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 #### Extra Bonus Task 1
 In this task, the aim is to capture the point where the simulation agrees with the observational data with only one stopping criterion, the effective temperature.
 Because the Roche-lobe overflow phase is computationally heavy for this particular system, the run will start shortly after the mass-transfer phase, which is indicated by the red dot in Figure 1 on the track of the primary star.
 The saved model files are available in 'Load'.

 To make sure the models do not run too long, there is a maximum amount of models implemented in the `inlist_star`.
 To see if all runs well, compile (`./clean && ./mk`) and run your new model (`./rn`)!
-This is only to check if we set all the controls correctly, so kill the run after a few timesteps using `Ctrl C`.
+This is only to check if we set all the controls correctly, so kill the run after a few timesteps using `Ctrl+C`.

 To find the stopping point, use the following parameter in the `extras_binary_finish_step` hook in `run_binary_extras.f90`: